 The Customer shall supply, install and maintain a CSA approved Meter Socket, which shall be mounted outside such that the midpoint of the meter is 1.73m (± 100mm) above finished grade, within 1.0m of the face of the Building (in front of any existing or proposed fence), unless otherwise approved by NOTL Hydro.

-Clearance must be provided and maintained between utility conductors and finished grade of at least 4.5 metres.
+Clearance no less than 4.5m shall be provided and maintained between utility conductors and finished grade.

-A minimum horizontal clearance of 1.0m must be provided from utility conductors and any second story window.
+A minimum horizontal clearance of 1.0m shall be provided between utility conductors and any second story window.

-Services that necessitate access to adjacent properties (mutual drives, narrow side set-backs, etc.) will require the completion of an easement or written consent from the property owner(s) involved.
+Services that necessitate access to adjacent properties (mutual drives, narrow side set-backs, etc.) shall require the completion of an easement or written consent from the property owner(s) involved.

 Any alterations or service upgrades with an existing indoor meter location will require the meter base to be relocated outdoors as noted above.

 Any primary O/H service or Secondary Services beyond the standard allowance (30m), will require the Customer to supply, install and maintain private equipment.
 All private installations must be inspected by ESA prior to Connection.
+A connection authorization must be received from ESA prior to NOTL Hydro connecting the service.
 The standard allowance does not apply for private services.

 3.1.2 Underground Services - Residential

-Upon application for a new or upgraded service, NOTL Hydro will complete a Customer service layout indicating the Connection point, conductor route and cost of Connection and installation.
+Upon receiving an application for a new or upgraded service, NOTL Hydro will complete a Customer service layout indicating the Connection point, conductor route and cost of Connection and installation.

 In addition to the requirements of the Ontario Electrical Safety Code (latest edition), the following conditions shall apply:

-The Customer shall supply, install and maintain an oversized 200A rated Meter Socket of a CSA approved manufacturer, which shall be mounted outside such that the midpoint of the meter is 1.73m (± 100mm) above finished grade, within 1.0m of the face of the Building (in front of any existing or proposed fence), unless otherwise approved by NOTL Hydro.
+The Customer shall supply, install and maintain an oversized 200A rated Meter Socket from a CSA approved manufacturer, which shall be mounted outside such that the midpoint of the meter is 1.73m (± 100mm) above finished grade, within 1.0m of the face of the Building (in front of any existing or proposed fence), unless otherwise approved by NOTL Hydro.

 When a 200A upgrade is required and the existing U/G cable is insufficient, NOTL Hydro will review service cost on an individual basis.